Kotlin/KEEP/proposals/collection-literals.md

 **Definition.**
 _Position with expected type_ is the position in function arguments, variable assignment, variable declaration with explict type, lambda return expression, etc.
-From the implementation point of view, position with expected type is already represented in compiler sources as `ResolutionMode.ContextIndependent`.
+From the implementation point of view, position with expected type is already represented in compiler sources as `ResolutionMode.WithExpectedType`.

 **Definition.**
-_Type static scope_ is the set that contains callables (functions and properties) declared inside the `Type.Companion` nested `companion object`, as an extensions for `Type.Companion`, or static members of the type in Java.
+_`Type` static scope_ is the set that contains member callables (functions and properties) of `Type.Companion` type (`Type.Companion` is a companion object), extensions of `Type.Companion`, or static members of the type if the type is declared in Java.
-Once statics feature comes to Kotlin, it becomes part of the _type static scope_.

-**Definition.**
-_Overloading group_ is a set of overloads located in one package or classifier.

 It's proposed to use square brackets because the syntax is already used in Kotlin for array literals inside annotation constructor arguments, because it's the syntax a lot of programmers are already familiar with coming from other programming languages,